YounggilLee/Assessment_Gil_Lee_JavaScript/README.md

-# Assessment_Gil_Lee_JavaScript
+# Reaearching Web Page

+---
+The perpose of this web page to get information for reseraching customers' pattern
+---
-It would be my pleasure to show you briefly which tools I use for the assessment.
+It would be my pleasure to show you briefly which tools I use

 Programming Language : JavaScript.
 JavaScript Library : JQuery.